In Alaska, August is a season

 You probably wonder why they don’t skip going to the fair when their calendar is so full of very important and time sensitive work to be done?
 The fair is about meeting old friends.
 It attracts people from all over Alaska – people you only may see once or twice a year.
 It’s a meeting place.
 The fiddlers and those Alaskans who like to dance to fiddle music, for instance, won’t miss the day of the fair when the fiddlers play.
 They make friends there of whom they know they will not see them again before another big event that draws a lot of fiddlers to come into town.
 The ballroom dancers won’t miss the Dancing with The Fairbanks Stars.

 August in Alaska, is quite different from August in Germany.
-There August was a vacation month with hot sunny days and often ozone situations in the Rhine-Ruhr area where I grew up.
+In Germany, August was a vacation month with hot sunny days and often ozone situations in the Rhine-Ruhr area where I grew up.
 Family wise it meant the birthdays of my brother and Grandma Hannah.

 What do you do in August?
 Are you already preparing for fall?
 What’s on your calendar that has to be done by the end of August?